savoirfairelinux/jami-project/docs/source/dev/test/daemon.rst

 The unit testing framework
 ##########################
 We use CppUnit on GNU ring project.
-You can find a simple tutorial with code exemple on the  `official website <http://cppunit.sourceforge.net/doc/cvs/cppunit_cookbook.html>`_.
+You can find a simple tutorial with code example on the  `official website <http://cppunit.sourceforge.net/doc/cvs/cppunit_cookbook.html>`_.

 Tests
 #####